nathanfaucett/rs-vm/README.md

 eq_{type} a, b, out
 neq_{type} a, b, out

-# if value is not 0 jumps to target's index
+# if value is not 0 jumps to target's value
 if_jmp value, target
 jmp target
 ```